 The definitions of knowledge vary greatly.
 This makes it difficult to address their common properties.
-A prominent and positive one allows people to finally enter into the picture.
+A prominent and positive one allows people to enter into the picture finally.
 On the other hand, almost without exception, knowledge is defined in reference to information.
 The availability of information is understood as the necessary but insufficient condition for knowledge.
 It’s rare that knowledge is seen dynamically as knowing, or even rarer as sense-making.
 This would have helped to realise that the place of knowledge in the pyramid is misleading, that knowledge cannot be embedded in documents, and that the popular split of knowledge into “implicit” and “explicit” neither makes sense, as knowledge can never be the one or the other nor has any utility beyond providing conceptual support to consulting and software products and services.
 The split implicit/explicit is frequently used in Knowledge Management (KM) narratives.
 KM itself is a misnomer.
 Knowledge cannot be managed, although historically there have been attempts by interrogators to manage the retrieval process with varying degrees of success.
 If Knowledge Management is preaching the split, then it should either keep “implicit” or “management” but not both.

 Where then to look for a good definition of knowledge?

 One natural choice would be traditional epistemology, according to which there are three kinds: practical knowledge, knowledge by acquaintance, and propositional knowledge (for more details see Bernecker here, and also here).
 Practical knowledge refers to skills.
 That’s not too far from what in business is known as know-how.
-Knowledge by acquaintance is direct recognition of external physical objects, organisms, or phenomena.
+Knowledge by acquaintance is a direct recognition of external physical objects, organisms, or phenomena.
 Propositional knowledge usually comes in the form of knowing-that.
 Propositional knowledge has entered some organisations through ICT, in cases where reasoning algorithms are applied.
 However, that would also be in clash with the DIKW model, as non-inferential knowledge would be indistinguishable from information.

 Apart from epistemology, if philosophy is regarded as an eligible source, another method to apply would be phenomenology or find something in-between, which would be my preference.

-Then, of course, there shouldn’t be a better place to look for a definition of knowledge than the cognitive science.
+Then, of course, there shouldn’t be a better place to look for a definition of knowledge than cognitive science.
 But this is not likely to be a fruitful quest.
 First, there is no common understanding in cognitive science what knowledge is.
 And second, whatever communication is part of cognitive science is there only by the virtue of referring and being referred to within science.
-If it can provoke some communication in business, such communication would only be part of the business if it refers to and is referred by other business communication.
+If it can provoke some communication in business, such communication would only be part of the business if it refers to and is referred to by other business communication.
 It will inevitably be a misunderstanding and, only if lucky, a productive one.

 In summary, the DIKW pyramid is problematic in showing data-information-knowledge as a logical sequence, especially when it comes to knowledge; for ignoring people at the “level” of data and information; when defining data as facts, and information as facts in context.

 But, the DIKW pyramid is just a model.
-And, as zillions presentations keep reminding us, all models are wrong but some are useful.
+And, as zillions of presentations keep reminding us, all models are wrong, but some are useful.
 I have tried to explain why this model is particularly wrong.
 Now it’s time to say a few words about why it is not useful and often quite harmful.

 One of the problems of many organisations is information management.
 It is understood as a complex problem.
 And for dealing with complex problems, every convincing method of categorisation or another way of simplification is more than welcome.
 Enter the DIKW pyramid, normally as part of a bigger package.
 Now things look a bit more manageable as there are smaller chunks to deal with.
 First, after some exercises to get a common understanding of the problem, comes the split of responsibilities.
 The most extreme version of it applies the DIKW pyramid literally.
 One department gets the mandate to deal with data, another with information, and the third one with knowledge (yes, I have witnessed that).
 The results are disastrous and can live for a long time without appearing as such.

 Then each “discipline” works out its own understanding, its own problems and solutions.
 For data, there are data-related problems and data-related solutions.
 Very often the solution is to buy some kind of software.
 If the main data-related problem is with Master Data Management(MDM), then the solution is MDM software.
-For information-related problems, the solution could be some Business Intelligence package, while most of the knowledge management problems are believed to be solved by implementing good collaboration software.
+For information-related problems, the solution could be some Business Intelligence package, while most knowledge management problems are believed to be solved by implementing good collaboration software.